rkn2/FOUN_boxes/README.md

 run readCSV8.py in the same place as "output_blocks_cont.csv" you hard coded the number of feature columns so if you add another feature update that variable at the top ofthe code i readCSV.
 FYI: num features does not include wall name or any of the geometry points

+when cleaning CSV make sure that columns are properly formatted as number if they are a float and as general if they are an int one example is wall rank should be a number so it gets put into the system as a scaled quantity and not just 0,1,2,3,4.